DemonDia/WAD2LMAOO/README.md

 ```
 Projeck is created to serve the purpose of:
     a.
 Motivate the employees to work
     b.
-Tracking of task progress
+Tracking of task completion
     c.
-Better concentration and discipline
+Better concentration and discipline to complete work
     d.
-Improve the interaction between the employers and employees
+Improve the interactions between the employers and employees
     e.
 To improve overall company productivity and work performances
 ```